 A: Yes.
 Children are natural hypnotic subjects.
-Most children age 5 and up can benefit.
+Most children aged 5 and up can benefit.
 Children naturally walk around in a state of hypnosis and imagination at least 75% of the time.
-They are open to positive suggestion.
+They are open to positive suggestions.

 Q: How can children benefit from hypnosis?

 A: Children do incredibly well in hypnosis since they already live in a trance-like state of imagination!
 We use a variety of techniques specifically designed for youngsters from five years old to teenagers.
 Regardless of the issues children face – from bed-wetting to learning difficulties to self-esteem – hypnosis is a wonderful tool to help them release past blockages and create new healthy habits for living.